DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * In the upper part you can see two red rectangles, the right one is for changing map zoom, the left one is for changing clipping distance - distance from where image will be set to black.
 * In the corners of camera reading image you can see distance sensors reading.
-* In the left lower part of page you can see navigation panel here you can controll your rosbot using virtual joystick.
+* In the left lower part of page you can see navigation panel here you can control your rosbot using virtual joystick.
 * In the right lower part of page you can see rosbot status - battery, position, orientation.
 * To create exploration task (rosbot will try to map whole area) just press _EXPLORE_ button.
-* If you want to use portrait orientation of web page you can click and slide to left/rigth side, this will change displayed section.
+* If you want to use portrait orientation of web page you can click and slide to left/right side, this will change displayed section.

 > Note: if you experience any issues, make sure batteries are fully charged ([LED L1 is blinking](https://husarion.com/manuals/rosbot-manual/#rear-panel-description) if battery level is low).
 Charging manual is [here](https://husarion.com/manuals/rosbot-manual/#charging-rosbot).